nnethercott/nnethercott.github.io/src/content/code/rust_nms.md

 }
 ```
 ## Results
-Let's actually run the code and time it with a `main.rs` that looks like
+Let's actually run the code and time it with the `main.rs` as shown below:

 ```rust
 //main.rs